D4Xtra/ANTLR-DOPLER-Grammar-Tester/README.md

 # How to Test Parser or Lexer Changes (ANTLR4)

-**Note:** ANTLR4 must be installed.
-See the official ANTLR4 documentation for installation instructions.
+**Note:** Java must be installed.
+ANTLR4 can be installed to regenerate Lexer and Parser with the antlr4 command.

 ## Typical Workflow